IgniteUI/igniteui-docfx/en/components/general/update_guide.md

 ## From 10.0.x to 10.1.x
 * IgxGrid, IgxTreeGrid, IgxHierarchicalGrid
-    * Since we have removed the `IgxExcelStyleSortingTemplateDirective`, `IgxExcelStyleHidingTemplateDirective`, `IgxExcelStyleMovingTemplateDirective`, `IgxExcelStylePinningTemplateDirective` and `IgxExcelStyleSelectingTemplateDirective` directives for re-templating some parts of the Excel style filter menu you could use the newly added directives for re-templating the column operations and filter operations areas - `IgxExcelStyleColumnOperationsTemplateDirective` and `IgxExcelStyleFilterOperationsTemplateDirective`.
-We have also exposed all internal components of the Excel style filter menu in order to be used inside the templates.
-You could find more information about using the new template directives in this [topic](../grid/excel_style_filtering.md#templates).
+    * Since we have removed the `IgxExcelStyleSortingTemplateDirective`, `IgxExcelStyleHidingTemplateDirective`, `IgxExcelStyleMovingTemplateDirective`, `IgxExcelStylePinningTemplateDirective`, and `IgxExcelStyleSelectingTemplateDirective` directives used for templating some parts of the Excel style filter menu, you could use the newly added directives for templating the column and filter operations areas - `IgxExcelStyleColumnOperationsTemplateDirective` and `IgxExcelStyleFilterOperationsTemplateDirective`.
+We have also exposed all internal components of the Excel style filter menu so that they can be used inside custom templates.
+You can find more information about the new template directives in the [Excel-Style Filtering Topic](../grid/excel_style_filtering.md#templates).
 * IgxGrid
-    * The `selectedRows()` method has been reworked to be a `selectedRows` input property.
-This breaking change allows a user to easily change the grid's selection state at runtime.
+    * The `selectedRows()` method has been refactored into an input property named.
+This breaking change allows users to easily change the grid's selection state at runtime.
 Pre-selection of rows is also supported.
 All instances where the `selectedRows()` method is called have to be rewritten without any parentheses.
-    * Binding of the `selectedRows` input could look something like this:
+    * Binding to the `selectedRows` input property could look something like this:
     ```typescript
     public mySelectedRows = [0, 1, 2];
     ```